NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Dispersing Bullet.md

 * * *

 The metals used to forge this lead shot were taken from a variety of continents and barely stay together.
 When an activated dispersing bullet hits a target, the bullet scatters into a sphere of metal shards as the metals try to return to their places of origin.
-All creatures in a 10-foot emanation around the target of the attack (and not including the target) must succeed at a DC 21 Fortitude check save or be pushed 10 feet from the target (15 feet on a critical failure).
+All creatures in a @Template\[emanation|distance:10\] around the target of the attack (and not including the target) must succeed at a DC 21 Fortitude check save or be pushed 10 feet from the target (15 feet on a critical failure).

 *Source: Pathfinder Secrets of Magic*
 *OGL*